bibekanandadatta/bibekanandadatta.github.io/_posts/2024-05-09-lapack-Intel-Fortran-Abaqus.md

   lda = size(A,1)   ! row count of A
   ldb = size(b)     ! row count of b

   !
-A returns as LU factorization, x is the solution call dgesv(n, nrhs, A, lda, ipiv, x, ldb, info) print *, 'results from original lapack subroutine: ' print *, x
+A returns as A = P*L*U factorization, x is the solution call dgesv(n, nrhs, A, lda, ipiv, x, ldb, info) print *, 'results from original lapack subroutine: ' print *, x